 body: JSON.stringify({

-session_token: '[SESSION_TOKEN]', // Session token generated by SDK in Step 2
+session_token: '[SESSION_TOKEN]', // device session token generated by SDK in Step 2

 action_type: '[ACTION_TYPE]', // For example, login